Property owners can register their properties with the city’s online permitting/registration program here.

 Click here for a hard copy of the application.

-If you do not have a computer to use or if you need assistance using a computer, both are available at the Health Department located on the Mezzanine Level of 100 North St. Assistance is available by calling our office at 413-499-9411 Monday – Friday 8:30-4:00.
+If you do not have a computer to use assistance is available at the Health Department located on the Mezzanine Level of 100 North St. Assistance is available by calling our office at 413-499-9411 Monday – Friday 8:30-4:00.
 We are open to the public on Tuesdays & Thursdays from 8:30am to 12:30pm.

 Paying Fees Online: